tshepang/mrh/README.md

 - unpulled tags (optional)
 - unpulled commits (optional)

-I also offers a command line tool with all those features, one of which is to show all repos:
+It also offers a command line tool with all those features, one of which is to show all repos:

     $ mrh